-Around one third of Alzheimer’s disease cases worldwide are attributed to potentially modifiable risk factors, such as physical and cognitive inactivity (Linvingston et al, Lancet, 2017).
-In light of this prospect, it is essential to initiate research programs that foster healthy aging and help prevent neurodegenerative diseases.
+Around one third of Alzheimer’s disease cases worldwide are attributed to potentially modifiable risk factors, such as physical and cognitive inactivity (Linvingston et al, Lancet, 2020).
+In light of this prospect, it is essential to initiate research programs that promote healthy aging and contribute to the prevention of neurodegenerative diseases.

 Our mission is to understand and to enhance brain resilience to aging and Alzheimer's disease through a multimodal approach.
 We inform about, what everyone can do to age healthy.